-Players who are unable to play are a good resource for team managers and scorekeepers, statisticians, ball boys, etc. Coaches may offer the opportunity for students to continue to practice with the team as an added incentive for participating as a manager.
+Players who are unable to play are a good resource for team managers and scorekeepers, statisticians, ball boys, etc.

+Coaches may offer the opportunity for students to continue to practice with the team as an added incentive for participating as a manager.
 Additionally, managers may attend away games with the team and enter at no charge.
-Students in 5th grade are allowed to apply to be a team manger by contacting both the Athletic Director and coach for the application.
+Students in 5th grade are allowed to apply to be a team manger by visiting the website under Athletics > Handbook & Forms.